-Wilson Clatterbuck, Helen Geisler, Janet Jackson, Richard Deardoff and Larry Payne.
-Wilson and Janet are representing the Remington Community Partnership – Ray Root picture
+Ray Root, Helen Geisler, Mrs. Root, Richard Deardoff and Larry Payne – Ray Root picture

 On March 19, Bob and Shirley Pfile spoke to over 100 American Association of Retired Persons at Lake of the Woods concerning the Brandy Station Foundation (BSF) and the Graffiti House.
 Their presentation was very well received by the crowd.
 How do we know this?
 Two things – 1) a 50/50 raffle held following the presentation wound up with the raffle winner donating her winnings to the BSF and 2) the Graffiti House is now experiencing more Lake of Woods residents as visitors than ever before!
 Keep up the good work Bob and Shirley!

 March 17th marked a very hopeful day for the BSF as two more volunteers signed on to help at Foundation activities.
 Three Board members, all recent additions to the BSF Board also attended to better learn the scope of Foundation activities.
 All attendees certainly arrived in the nick of time!
 This springtime’s schedule of events is heavy with opportunities for people to get involved.
 We have jobs for all interests so please volunteer!

 Bob Pfile, Sandy Martin, Kayla Pelkey and Rich Gossweiler learn

 This is a new, continuing feature of the newsletter.
 Its purpose is to identify and thank those individuals who have made significant contributions, whether by donation and/or service to the Foundation during the previous calendar quarter.
 We are very grateful for our friends and wish to honor them here!

 By Michael Block